Mastering Database Normalisation

 In our 1NF table, we have a composite primary key consisting of:

-"Student ID", "Course Code", and "Enrollment Date".
+"Student ID", "Course Code", "Enrollment Date" and "Contact Number".

 Full functional dependency means that all other columns in the table should be dependent on this entire composite key.
 However, we observe that some columns are only partially dependent on a portion of the primary key.
 Let's explore this with more examples: